 Perhaps most strikingly, where the specialised personnel needed to treat a patient are not physically available, the improved 5G connectivity can make remote intervention a meaningful possibility through on-site imaging capability or remotely directed robotic assistance.

 Complemented by other technological advances and underpinned by a secure network, 5G connectivity enables better healthcare services, including to those located in remote areas.
-In doing so it offers cost-effective opportunities and can help in providing greater efficiency and equity in the quality of healthcare offered across Europe and abroad.
+In doing so it offers cost-effective opportunities and can help provide greater efficiency and equitable access to quality of health care both in Europe and abroad.

 Further reading